|Nutrition Facts (per serving)|

 Homemade candied fruit makes for a wonderful holiday gift from the heart, but they also make delicious ingredients in other dishes from savory appetizers to your favorite baked goods and puddings.
 Be sure to check out the suggestions below for delicious ways to use your candied figs and fruit.

-- 4 quarts plus 2 cups water
+4 quarts water

-- 2 tablespoons baking soda
+2 tablespoons baking soda

-- 11/2 cups sugar
+1 1/2 cups sugar

-- Add fruit of choice and soak for 10 minutes.
+Add fruit of choice and soak for 10 minutes.
 Drain.

-- Once boiling, add soaked fruit and simmer 20 minutes.
+Once boiling, add soaked fruit and simmer 20 minutes.

-- After 20 minutes, remove from heat and allow to cool.
+After 20 minutes, remove from heat and allow to cool.
 Leave covered overnight.

-- Or you can use them in homemade fruit candies or paired with creamy vanilla ice cream or yogurt.
+- Or you can use them in homemade fruit candies or pair with creamy vanilla ice cream or yogurt.
 The delicious combinations are limitless.
 We promise that you'll find several ways to use your candied fruit if you can stop yourself from eating them all!

 GRIT Magazine Cookbook - out of print, reprinted with permission.
 Though the GRIT Magazine cookbook is currently out of print, you can still find used copies floating around the internet.
 The spiral-bound cookbook contains recipes first published in GRIT magazine from 1970 to 1990, with plenty of old favorites to re-discover.